How to Analyze NPS Responses and Get Actionable Insights That Help Your Business

 Group the Promoters, Passives, and Detractors, and find the most prevalent tags in their responses.

-For example, from the below dashboard, you can see that all detractors complain of a missing feature.
-On the other hand, all promoters agree the company provides good customer support.
+For example, detractors may complain of a missing feature.
+On the other hand, all promoters may agree the company provides good customer support.

 These insights will tell you where to double down and how to improve.